ibm-cloud-docs/billing-usage/cc-working-with.md

 * Per client account, cloud service, and location where the service is running
 * Per client account and Resource Group

-For more in depth explanation about carbon calculators methodology and calculations, see [Energy and carbon quantification methodology](https://cloud.ibm.com/media/docs/downloads/billing-usage/carbon-calc-method-v2.pdf){: external}.
+For a more in depth explanation about carbon calculators methodology and calculations, see [Energy and carbon quantification methodology](https://cloud.ibm.com/media/docs/downloads/billing-usage/carbon-calc-method-v2.pdf){: external}.

 ## Tracking account emissions with carbon calculator